Quad ERA-1 Planar Magnetic Headphones – A Classic in the Making

 To approximate the classic ESL sound, Quad specially developed their own proprietary planar magnetic driver, to quote Quad;

 “The Quad ERA-1 incorporates an ultra-thin, electrically active diaphragm – thinner than a human hair yet extremely strong and highly elastic, weighing less than the volume of air it displaces.
-This is fused with a precisely arranged magnet system, designed to maximise [sic] sensitivity and consistency of the applied force over the driver area.
+This is fused with a precisely arranged magnet system, designed to maximize [sic] sensitivity and consistency of the applied force over the driver area.

 Patented nonlinear vibration suppression technology allows the driver’s effortlessly extended frequency response to be heard unsullied, ensuring supreme clarity.
 The metal cavity behind the driver is specially designed for optimal acoustic performance, and the drivers themselves are closely matched to ensure spacious, three-dimensional stereo imaging.”